Domain Name Fraud

 The best way to combat this is to simply IGNORE all communications regarding your domain name that do NOT come from your current provider.

-It is also important to note that Agathon Group can put a LOCK on your domains registered through us; this will prevent transfers from going through without your authorization.
+It is also important to note that Agathon can put a LOCK on your domains registered through us; this will prevent transfers from going through without your authorization.
 You may also lock your domains using our domain management interface.
 Please contact us for more information regarding domain locking

 What can I do if I'm already a victim?